 John Morrison didn’t die.
 Only one barrel discharged, missing his heart and tearing up the left side of his chest, leaving him gravely injured, but alive.
 They found him in the barn with the shotgun, the revolver and bloodied axe at his side.

 A gruesome sight awaited them in the farmhouse.
 Blood spattered the walls and ceiling in each room of the attacks, the beds and bedding saturated with blood.
-Alexander McArthur had deep wounds in his head, his skull fractured and brain protruding.
+Alexander McArthur had deep wounds in his head, his skull fractured and bits of brain protruding.
 He was still alive, but unconscious.
 Sarah was dead, but Mae, Henry and the baby were all still alive.
 Russell was alive, but unconscious.
 Dempsey and Charlie were dead.

 Within days, Alexander and Russell also died, bringing the total murdered to five.
 The other three children remained at the hospital in grave condition.
 The baby, Elville Scott was brain damaged from the attack.
 Most accounts say he died at eight, but the grave found by Glen’s Travels has him passing away at sixteen.
 Henry and Mae survived, living to eighty seven and eighty five.
 Maggie, although physically unscathed during the attack, only lived to twenty seven, having moved to the west coast where she got married and had a son.
 Her son perished shortly before she did, the cause of death for both unknown.

 John Morrison, despite his injuries, survived.
 He plead guilty to the murders and was sentenced to death.
-He was taken to the Regina jail and on Jan 17, 1901, he was hung on the scaffold used to execute Louis Riel, some fourteen years earlier.
+He was taken to the Regina jail and on Jan 17, 1901, he was hung on the same scaffold used to execute Louis Riel, some fourteen years earlier.